 Our time, like all times, is filled with threats, with dangers, and yes, with what we would call "evil."
 We may feel that we are in a vast wilderness with no Promised Land in sight.
 In just such circumstances we are called to live fully, doing justice, loving kindness, and walking humbly with God.
-Our task in these days is to give God those works that might prosper-to create beauty, to be agents of healing, to raise children who can love as they have been loved, to teach, to generate wealth and share wealth.
+Our task in these days is to give to God those works that might prosper-to create beauty, to be agents of healing, to raise children who can love as they have been loved, to teach, to generate wealth and share wealth.
 All such works matter now in time and will matter continuing into God's eternity.

-So in these final hours of 2023-and as 2024 comes quickly to meet us, perhaps we can understand the wisdom of linking Christmas with the coming of the New Year.
+So in these first hours of 2023, perhaps we can understand the wisdom of linking Christmas with the coming of the New Year.
 No one, of course, knows when Jesus was born, neither the year nor the date.
 And the "New Year" comes at different times in different calendars.

-But early Christians began marking his birthday on the 25th of December because of the winter solstice.
-The days are beginning to get just a little longer once more.
-The light has triumphed over the darkness.
-What better time to celebrate God with us in Jesus?
-What better time to mark the advent of the one we call the light of the world?
+Early Christians began marking the birth of Jesus on the 25th of December because of the winter solstice.
+The days were-and are-beginning to get just a little longer once more.
+The light has triumphed.
+What better time to celebrate God with us?
+What better time to mark the advent of the One we call the light of the world?